vrchatapi/vrchatapi-csharp/docs/PrintsApi.md

             // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
             // config.AddApiKeyPrefix("auth", "Bearer");

+            // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
+            HttpClientHandler httpClientHandler = new HttpClientHandler();
-            var apiInstance = new PrintsApi(config);
+            var apiInstance = new PrintsApi(httpClient, config, httpClientHandler);
-            var image = new System.IO.MemoryStream(System.IO.File.ReadAllBytes("/path/to/file.txt"));  // System.IO.Stream | The binary blob of the png file.
-            var timestamp = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime | The time the image was captured.
-            var note = "note_example";  // string | The caption for the image. (optional)
-            var worldId = "worldId_example";  // string | The id of the world in which the image was captured. (optional) var worldName = "worldName_example";  // string | The name of the world in which the image was captured. (optional)
+            var image = new System.IO.MemoryStream(System.IO.File.ReadAllBytes("/path/to/file.txt"));  // FileParameter | The binary blob of the png file. var timestamp = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime | The time the image was captured. var note = "note_example";  // string? | The caption for the image. (optional) var worldId = "worldId_example";  // string? | The id of the world in which the image was captured. (optional) var worldName = "worldName_example";  // string? | The name of the world in which the image was captured. (optional)

             try
             {